Abstract Submission Guidelines

 The corresponding author must provide a reliable email address at the time of abstract submission and must notify APSA Headquarters of any changes in contact information.
 In addition to acting as the liaison for the abstract(s), the duty of the corresponding author is to warrant to APSA he or she has reviewed the material to assure the quality and integrity of the work, and will supervise preparation of the presentation and the manuscript.
 The individual identified as the presenting author during submission is also the corresponding author.
 APSA headquarters must be notified of any changes in contact information.

 The Program Committee determines the presentation method of accepted abstracts.
-Below are descriptions of potential ways the abstract may be presented
+See detailed descriptions below.

-- Posters are displayed in the viewing area, no oral presentations.
+- Posters are displayed in a designated viewing area.

 - Most appropriate to demonstrate new techniques or operations.

 - Must include an abstract submitted through the abstract submission site.